-Since 1970, Charlford House has provided a supportive recovery home for women who are ready to move on from their substance addiction.
+Since 1970, Charlford House has provided a supportive treatment facility for women who are ready to move on from their substance addiction.

-Charlford House is a non-profit residence: not an institution.
+Charlford House is a non-profit rehab residence, not an institution.
 All of our empathetic staff have had personal experience with addiction, but have been clean and sober for a long time.
 They have all had formal education and training that equips them to help others on the path to recovery.

 Our mission is to provide women with a safe, healthy and caring environment